Connected TV Devices

 - Blu-ray players with their own Internet connections and app stores

-- Gaming consoles, such as PlayStation 5 and the Microsoft Xbox One, which also contain their own app stores and ctv media platforms
+- Gaming consoles, such as PlayStation 5 and the Microsoft Xbox One, which also contain their own app stores and CTV media platforms

-These are all devices that plug directly into a TV connected to the Internet, which then enables the use of apps and video streaming services to watch content.
+The connected TV devices listed above are all devices that plug directly into a TV connected to the Internet, which then enables the use of apps and video streaming services to watch content.
 And most of the major connected TV examples above allow many connected TV advertising opportunities for advertisers.

 Listed below are some of the biggest connected TV advertising companies today:

 Android TV is another notable connected TV advertising example.
 They actually allow advertisers to run ad campaigns on the home screen of user devices – exposing users to advertisers message(s) before they even select content to watch.
 One may assume that users would find this irritating, however the Android TV market share is actually higher than Microsoft Xbox, Chromecast and even tvOS!